 - Create boundaries.

-These are my must-dos for successfully working from home, but I’d love to hear what other tips and tricks work for others, especially since there are likely new technologies and apps out there that could make my experience even better.
-So if you’ve found some other must-do work from home hacks, please do drop them in the comments below.
+These are my must-dos for successfully working from home – and I always love to hear what other tips and tricks work for others, especially since there are likely new technologies and apps out there that could make my experience even better.